School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-Students will increase overall learning gains from 73% to 76% as measured by the FAST Assessment PM3.
+Students will increase our Math lowest 25% gains from 56% to 63% on the 2026 FAST Assessment as compared to the 2025 FAST Assessment PM3.

 (View Marzano Model)